sharetribe/flex-docs/src/docs/references/03-email-templates/index.md

   the property.
 E.g.
   `{"marketplace": {"name": "string", "url": "string"}`, is an object with properties `name` and `url` that are strings.
-- An object with property `"one-of"` describe an enumeration with set values.
-E.g. `{"one-of": ["provider", "customer"]}` has exactly two possible values.
 - An object with property `"any-of"` describe an array of elements.
 For example, `{"any-of": ["customer", "provider"]}` is an array containing one of the values or both.